aya49/202105_sfu_cmpt_127/README.md

 ```
   60% = 6 assignments x 10% each
 + 40% = 4 quizzes     x 10% each
   ----
 = 100%
 ```

 **Assignments**:
-- Due date: assignments are due 11:59pm on the designated Monday.
+- Due date: assignments are due 11:59pm on the designated Monday; they will open on the dat the associated lab starts.
-- Content: each assignment contains several tasks which will correspond to the lab practice questions done in class.
+- Content: each assignment corresponds to a lab and contains several tasks which will correspond to the lab practice questions done in class.

 **Quizzes**:
 - Due date: quizzes will be open at 8:30am on the desingated Tuesday and is due within 24 hours at 8:30am the next day Wednesday;